BhavyaSingh2611/FYP/web/README.md

 ```

 **Note:** Before starting the web server, please make sure you have downloaded the pre-trained models.
 You can do this by running the download script from the project root:
+**Note:** Also change the stockfish path (in server.py) to the stockfish binary on the machine the project is being run.

 ```bash
 ./scripts/download_models.sh